Pessimist vs. Optimist Investors

 An investor with an optimistic mindset that the bear will eventually become a bull will have the resilience and patience to ride the market out.
 The same investor, having experienced failed trades in the past, takes the pessimistic strategy of hedging her bets.

+Thank you for reading CFI’s explanation of pessimist vs optimist investors.
 CFI is a leading provider of financial analysis courses, including the Financial Modeling & Valuation Analyst (FMVA)™ certification program.
 To help you advance your career, check out the additional resources below: